LoopPerfect/buckaroo-docs/quickstart.rst

 Explore Buckaroo
 ----------------

 range-v3 is just one of the many packages already available for Buckaroo.
-You can browse them on `buckaroo.pm <https://www.buckaroo.pm>`_, request more on `the wishlist <https://github.com/LoopPerfect/buckaroo-wishlist>`_ or :doc:`create your own <github-package-guide>`!
+You can browse them on `buckaroo.pm <https://www.buckaroo.pm>`_, request more on `the wishlist <https://github.com/LoopPerfect/buckaroo-wishlist>`_ or :doc:`create your own <package-guide>`!